 History of the Volksgarten

-Opened in 1823, the Volksgarten owes its existence to the exuberance of Napoleon’s army.
+Opened in 1823, the Volksgarten owes its existence to the exuberance (and vindictiveness) of Napoleon’s army.

 (The Volksgarten in the late 19th century.
 Image courtesy of the Rijksmuseum)

-When they eventually left the city, Napoleon’s troops blew up some of the fortifications as a farewell gift.
+When Napoleon’s troops left the city with their souvenir cakes and Mozart postcards, they blew up some of the fortifications as a farewell gift.
 This cleared quite a bit of space, which the authorities eventually turned into two parks and Heldenplatz square.
 Volksgarten was one of the parks.
-So silver linings and all.
+(So silver linings and all.)

 Bits were added to the Volksgarten over time as the Vienna city walls came down and more land was freed up for peaceful uses.

 Now think of even more roses.

 Although the Volksgarten forms a triangle between one end of Heldenplatz, the Burgtheater and the Rathausplatz, most people think of it as the Rose Garden part that runs parallel to the Ring boulevard (see map below).